 Some ophthalmologists specialize in a specific area of medical or surgical eye care to treat more complex or specific conditions in certain parts of the eye or certain groups of patients.
 These doctors usually complete a fellowship consisting of one or two years of additional, in-depth training in a specialty, such as refractive (vision correcting) surgery, the treatment of glaucoma, or the treatment of diseases of the retina or the cornea.

-Are you interested in taking the next step toward a career in ophthalmology?
+Now that you know the difference between an ophthalmologist vs optometrist vs optician, are you interested in taking the next step toward a career in ophthalmology?
 Learn more about American University of the Caribbean School of Medicine.